ahabbaba1/Learning-Swift/README.md

 # Learning-Swift

-Basic examples and notestaken while learning Swift.
+Basic examples and notes taken while learning Swift.
 The Treehouse program and Swift language documentation were used as guides for these file.